Eltaurus-Lt/Anki-Card-Templates/README.md

 >
 > The extra Fields on the info screen can also be freely removed, reordered, or copied to the front side in a similar way.
 >
-> Additionally, Memrise shows the first extra Field with the "Always Show" property on the front side after an answer is submitted.
-In this template, the Field for display can be picked independently of any other conditions (or, conversely, [disabled](#10-disabling-individual-elements)).
+> Additionally, Memrise displays the first extra Field with the "Always Show" property on the front side after an answer is submitted (when viewed in a wide enough window).
+In this template, the displayed Field can be picked independently of any other conditions (or, conversely, [disabled](#10-disabling-individual-elements)).
 >
 > <details>
->   <summary>To set a Field as the Front extra field:</summary>
+>   <summary>step-by-step:</summary>
 >
 > > 1.
 Open [the Card Type editor](#relevant-anki-windows)
 > > 2.
 Find the following piece of code on the Front Template: